 How many studios passed on Star Wars?
 All of them.
 How many studios passed on Good Will Hunting?
 All of them.

 The only thing that screenwriters can control is their ability to hone their art and craft and persevere through all of the rejection, and to learn from that rejection.
 To stack their deck with amazing scripts.
 To not just write for themselves, but to be smart enough to write for the powers that be as well, finding a hybrid of what they’re willing to consider and what kind of writer you want to be.

 Life takes us where we need to go.
 Trust it.
 Believe that any rejection can only make you stronger and only make you want it more.
 And who knows where life takes you?
 It’s no secret that we can’t all be Aaron Sorkin.
 We can’t all be one percenters.
 Odds state that it cannot happen to us all.
-Even becoming a white collar or blue collar screenwriter is difficult to achieve for most.
+Even becoming a white collar or blue collar screenwriter is challenging to achieve for most.

 And for those that may not make it in the end, know that you are doing what most people in the world are not — you’re trying.
 Most people find a job to pay the bills, raise a family, and then they die.
-And chances are, when they do, they have that regret of never trying to achieve that dream they once held so high, sadly and all too often, in the back of their minds.
+And chances are when they do they have that regret of never trying to achieve that dream they once held so high, sadly and all too often, in the back of their minds.

 If you want it enough, and if you never quit, you’ll realize that screenwriting is for you and that it’s all worth the grind.
 You’ll realize that this is where life is leading you.

-And if it doesn’t lead you there, it’ll lead you where you need to go, fully content that you did what most people didn’t do — you pursued a dream, only to find where you were meant to be in the end.
+And if it doesn’t lead you there, it’ll guide you where you need to go, fully content that you did what most people didn’t do — you pursued a dream, only to find where you were meant to be in the end.
 You told stories.
 Stories of fantasy, action, thrills, drama, suspense, and laughs.